kediasomya/spring-sql-bot/README.md

 ## Status

- This project is **not fully working** yet.
-The webhook registration and data handling parts are implemented, but the full integration is incomplete due to limited time and testing scope.
+This project is a work in progress , and is not complete.
+It currently includes only the QualifierApplication.java and pom.xml files with partial webhook registration and data handling implemented.
+Full integration and testing are pending.

 ---